 git checkout -b your-new-branch-name

-How to keep your local clone up-to-date¶
+Keeping your local clone up-to-date¶

-First add an
+First, add an

-upstream git remote to work with.
+upstream Git remote.
 Remotes are links to online repositories

 git remote add upstream https://github.com/godotengine/godot